elluksm/icecaps-saving-project/README.md

 # icecaps-saving-project
-Perfect opportunity to sign up for a newsletter and help saving our planet
+Perfect opportunity to sign up for a nice newsletter and help saving our planet!

-## Project setup
+## Some useful commands to get this fantastic project up and running
 ```
 npm install
 ```